mdditt2000/openshift-4-11/mulit-cluster/README.md

 ## OpenShift Multi-cluster demo

 ```
-This will work, pls make sure you can retreive resource using "oc --kubeconfig=/openshift/ipi/ipi/ipi/auth/kubeconfig get nodes "
+This will work, pls make sure you can retrieve resource using "oc --kubeconfig=/openshift/ipi/ipi/ipi/auth/kubeconfig get nodes "
 ```

 ```